Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## 5. Mock Ups
    - **In Class Activities**
         - *Developing a Digital Mockups* - So far, we've used wireframes to mock up our app designs.
-Now, after much testing, we will making our design digital.
+Now, after much testing, we will make our design digital.
 You'll learn variety of design prototyping tools to design your apps.
     - **After Class** - Conduct a user test with your software mockup.
 You must record test session with audio.
 Use Quicktime/Screen Capture.
 You'll be including these videos with your blogpost.

 ## 6. Sprint 1 Retrospective and Sprint 2 Planning